oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

 In my experience, Vue.js is a great alternative to React.
 I learned React first and came to use Vue later.
 Like React, Vue uses a virtual DOM, provides reactive and composable view components, and enforces a strict one-way parent-child relationship when defining properties and state.
 This means that it is performant and avoids many confusing state relationships that can occur without one-way data binding.

 However, unlike React, Vue uses templates instead of JSX (a potentially welcome and more immediately accessible option).
-Vue gives you component scoped CSS using style tags in single-file components.
-In practice, this difference is pretty significant because, in React, the JSX and CSS-like syntax are close enough to HTML and CSS to be confusing but not the same, which creates problems initially (ever gone from a language that doesn't require semicolons back to one that does?
-It's something like that).
+Vue gives you component-scoped CSS using style tags in single-file components.
+In practice, this difference is pretty significant because, in React, the JSX and CSS-like syntax are close enough to HTML and CSS to be confusing but not the same, which creates problems initially.
+(Ever gone from a language that doesn't require semicolons back to one that does?
+It's something like that.)

 I find Vue to be a simpler, cleaner implementation.
 React requires a deep dive.
 You gotta take the red pill and go all the way.
 It's a super powerful system, but you have to be all in.
 Vue is a little friendlier and a little easier to get started.